MyBusTImes/MBT_ETM-T200/README.md

-# MBT Ticketer
+# MBT_ETM-T200
-The code for MBT Ticketer
+The code for MBT ETM T200 code base
+This is the tickter style ETM

 ## How to Run